 But what happens when the little grey cells won't cooperate, and you can't login to your Windows computer?
 You could also be facing this problem if you purchased or inherited a used computer, and the login password is not available.

 A password manager like RoboForm won’t help you because it runs under Windows and you can’t get into Windows.
 So if you forget your Windows password, as many people do every day, what can you do to regain access to your PC?
 The answer depends on what version of Windows you are using.
-This article deals with Windows 7 because most of my readers still use it.
-Resetting passwords in Windows 10 will be a future topic.
+This article was originally written for Windows 7, but the technique also works for Windows 10 and Windows 11.

 You will need a System Repair Disc.
 Don’t panic if you don’t have one when you forget your password.
-You can create a System Repair Disc using any other Windows 7 PC to which you have access; it can be used on any Windows 7 PC.
+You can create a System Repair Disc using any other Windows 7/10/11 PC to which you have access.
 Note that you will need a blank CD or DVD disc and a read/write CD/DVD drive; a USB flash drive will not work

 Click Start and enter “system repair” in the search box; the first result will be “Create a System Repair Disc.”
 Click on that label to start the System Repair Disc Wizard.
 It will ask you to insert a blank CD/DVD in one of the available drives.
 Then, just follow the simple instructions and you’ll have a System Repair Disc in about five minutes.